 What to say when someone’s cat dies?
 That is the all-important question.
 After all, your sympathy response becomes a measure of who you are as a colleague, friend, partner or family member.

 Giving a pet sympathy card, along with expressing condolences, is a lovely gesture for a work colleague.
 Yet, for a heartbroken spouse, friend or family member, it won’t be enough.

 Understanding the person-cat relationship

-So what is enough sympathy when offering pet loss condolences—given grief reactions vary so much between people?
-The answer lies in understanding the person-cat relationship and what drives pet loss sorrow.
+So what is enough sympathy when offering pet loss condolences—given grief reactions can vary so much.
+The answer to knowing what to say when someone’s cat dies is understanding the person-cat relationship and what drives pet loss sorrow.

 For many pet owners, the ‘affection’ felt for a cherished cat parallels the bond shared with a child, sibling, best friend or spouse.
 And often the person-pet bond takes precedent over other human relationships.

 If you come from a functional loving family and enjoy supportive friendships, loving your cat more than people might be hard to understand.
 Yet, research shows those closely bonded with their cat report feeling loved, valued and appreciated.
 On a deeper level, four support mechanisms are in play for the cat owner.

 1. Emotional support